-Biotest produces biological medications that are primarily derived from human blood plasma.
-This plasma is provided by healthy people, who want to help ill people - the donors do not sell it, they donate it.
+Biotest produces biological medications that are derived from human blood plasma.
+This plasma is provided by healthy people, who want to help ill people - the donors do not sell it, they donate it and only receive an allowance.
 They do so out of personal conviction, on their own initiative, and in confidentially, to make a vital contribution to others who are less fortunate.
 Their plasma donations offer fellow human beings a chance of survival, or improve the quality of life and extend the life expectancy of people with chronic diseases.
-Need for plasma proteins can be very high - in extreme cases, a person with haemophilia may require plasma proteins derived from up to 100 plasma donations.
+Need for plasma proteins can be very high - for example, a person suffering from haemophilia monthly relies on plasma proteins, which are derived from up to 100 plasma donations.

-In some 80 countries around the world such patients rely on our help and the quality and efficacy of our medications.
+In some 90 countries around the world such patients rely on our help and the quality and efficacy of our medications.